GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: Related Works

-\paragraph{Uncertainty-Aware Reinforcement Learning in Navigation} Incorporating uncertainty into RL for navigation has been investigated to enhance exploration, robustness, and safety \cite{2i, 1e}.
-Some approaches introduce uncertainty penalization directly into the reward function, encouraging agents to avoid high-uncertainty regions \cite{2k, 2l, 2m}.
-Others utilize Bayesian RL methods to model uncertainty in value estimation, improving decision-making under uncertainty \cite{2n, 2o}.
-Bootstrapped ensembles maintain multiple value function estimates to capture epistemic uncertainty, leading to more informed exploration strategies \cite{2t, 2u, 2v, 2w}.
-While these methods consider uncertainty, they often do so globally or uniformly \cite{2q, 2r, 2s} across the environment and do not tailor the uncertainty management to specific navigation tasks or spatial regions.
-This uniform treatment of uncertainty becomes particularly problematic in resource-constrained settings, where robots have limited opportunities to reduce uncertainty.
-These methods lack mechanisms to reason about when consuming these limited resources would provide the most value for task completion.
+\tbm{Uncertainty-Aware RL:} Incorporating uncertainty into RL for navigation has been investigated to enhance exploration, robustness, and safety \cite{1e}.
+Some approaches introduce uncertainty penalization into the reward function \cite{2k, 2l}.
+Others utilize Bayesian RL methods to model uncertainty in value estimation \cite{2n, 2o}.
+Bootstrapped ensembles maintain multiple value functions to capture epistemic uncertainty, leading to informed exploration strategies \cite{2t, 2w}.
+While these methods consider uncertainty, they often do so globally \cite{2q} across the environment and do not tailor to specific navigation tasks or spatial regions.
+This uniform treatment of uncertainty becomes particularly problematic in resource-constrained settings, lacking mechanisms to reason about when consuming these limited resources would provide the most value for task completion.

-\paragraph{Risk-Aware Planning and Navigation} Risk-aware planning introduces measures to balance performance and safety by considering the potential risks associated with different actions \cite{3m, 3n}.
-These techniques \cite{3o, 3p} enable robots to make decisions that account for uncertainty in the environment \cite{3q}.
-In the context of RL, risk-sensitive approaches adjust the policy to avoid high-risk actions, often through modified reward functions or policy constraints \cite{3r, 3s, 3t}.
-Although effective in managing risk, these methods typically apply uniform risk thresholds and do not adapt to the task-specific uncertainty requirements that may vary across different navigation scenarios.
+\tbm{Risk-Aware Planning:} Risk-aware planning introduces measures to balance performance and safety by considering the risks associated with different actions \cite{3m, 3n}.
+In the context of RL, risk-sensitive approaches adjust the policy to avoid high-risk actions, often through modified reward functions or policy constraints \cite{3s, 3t}.
+Although effective in managing risk, they apply uniform risk thresholds and do not adapt to the task-specific uncertainty requirements.

-\paragraph{Task-Specific Uncertainty Management in Navigation} Integrating high-level task specifications into uncertainty management for navigation remains an open challenge.
-Some recent works propose large pre-trained models to interpret complex instructions and generate corresponding navigation behaviors \cite{3u,3v,3w,3x,3y,3z,4a}.
-While these approaches enable robots to understand and execute a wider range of tasks, they often lack a systematic method for representing and integrating task-specific uncertainty requirements into the navigation policy.
-This limitation reduces their effectiveness in complex environments where the importance of uncertainty can vary significantly across different regions.
+\tbm{Task-Specific Navigation:} Recent works proposed large pre-trained models to interpret complex instructions and generate corresponding navigation behaviors \cite{3u, 3y}.
+While these approaches enable robots to execute a wider range of tasks, they lack a systematic method for integrating task-specific uncertainty requirements into the navigation policy.
+This limitation reduces their effectiveness in localization-limited environments where the importance of uncertainty can vary across different regions.